-FACTS ABOUT THALASSEMIA
+Facts About Thalassemia

-An estimated 2,000,000 Americans carry the genetic trait for thalassemia.

-Thalassemia is common among people of Mediterranean, Middle Eastern, South Asian, Southeast Asian, Chinese, Northern African, and Caribbean backgrounds.

-Parents who both carry the same kind of genetic trait have a one-in-four chance with each pregnancy of having a child with a serious form of thalassemia.

-Thalassemia in its most serious form is a genetic blood disorder that results in the failure to produce sufficient hemoglobin, the oxygen-carrying component of red blood cells.

-In order to stay alive, patients must undergo blood transfusions every two to three weeks, starting in infancy.

-Frequent blood transfusions cause iron in the transfused blood cells to build up and become toxic to tissues and organs, particularly the liver and heart.

-To help remove excess iron, patients must undergo a daily process called "chelation."
-In some patients, this can be achieved through an oral medication; in others, this requires inserting a needle into the stomach or leg and pumping a drug into the body for up to 12 hours.

-CAF continues to encourage researchers to develop new chelators in order to give physicians options to better tailor treatment for each individual patient and to improve patient compliance.

-There is no universal cure for thalassemia, although some individuals have been cured through bone marrow transplantation.
+- An estimated 2,000,000 Americans carry the genetic trait for thalassemia. - Thalassemia is common among people of Mediterranean, Middle Eastern, South Asian, Southeast Asian, Chinese, Northern African and Caribbean backgrounds. - Parents who both carry the same kind of genetic trait have a one-in-four chance with each pregnancy of having a child with a serious form of thalassemia. - Thalassemia in its most serious form is a genetic blood disease that results in the failure to produce sufficient hemoglobin, the oxygen-carrying component of red blood cells. - In order to stay alive, patients must undergo blood transfusions every two to three weeks, starting in infancy. - Frequent blood transfusions cause iron in the transfused blood cells to build up and become toxic to tissues and organs, particularly the liver and heart. - To help remove excess iron, patients must undergo a daily process called "chelation."
+In some patients, this can be achieved through an oral medication; in others, this requires inserting a needle into the stomach or leg and pumping a drug into the body for up to 12 hours. - CAF continues to encourage researchers to develop new chelators in order to give physicians options to better tailor treatment for each individual patient and to improve patient compliance. - There is no universal cure for thalassemia, although some individuals have been cured through bone marrow transplantation.
 Current and upcoming human trials in gene therapy for thalassemia offer the hope of an eventual cure for the greater thalassemia community.

-Cooley's Anemia Leading the Fight Against The 330 Seventh Avenue, Suite 200 New York, NY 10001
+Leading the Fight Against Thalassemia

-LEADING THE FIGHT AGAINST THALASSEMIA

-A HISTORY OF CARING
+A History of Caring

-For over sixty years, the Cooley's Anemia Foundation has been a strong and supportive partner between families confronting the challenges of living with thalassemia and the medical community.
+For over fifty years, the Cooley's Anemia Foundation has been a strong and supportive partner between families confronting the challenges of living with thalassemia and the medical community.

-Parents whose young child has just been diagnosed with thalassemia call CAF and receive sensitive, knowledgeable advice on the care of their child.

-A doctor, using technology championed by CAF, sees early warning signs of heart trouble in a patient and starts treatment to prevent its development.

-A young girl who has never met another child with thalassemia is flown to the annual Patient/Family Conference where she meets other young patients who share her experiences, hopes, and dreams.

-A scientist receives funding from CAF that allows him to conduct the important medical research that brings us one step closer to a cure.
+- Parents whose young child has just been diagnosed with thalassemia call CAF and receive sensitive, knowledgeable advice on the care of their child. - A doctor, using technology championed by CAF, sees early warning signs of heart trouble in a patient and starts treatment to prevent its development. - A young girl who has never met another child with thalassemia is flown to the annual Patient/Parent Conference where she meets other young patients who share her experiences, hopes and dreams. - A scientist receives funding from CAF that allows him to conduct the important medical research that brings us one step closer to a cure.